 Updated learning environments that boost climate and culture

-Through site visits, a review of the building’s age and condition, input from our instructional team, and feedback from students, staff and the East community, we have identified what we believe are the priorities at East that could be taken on with the community’s support of a 2020 capital referenda.
+Through site visits, a review of the building’s age and condition, input from our instructional team and feedback from students, staff and the East community, we have identified what we believe are the priorities at East that could be addressed with a 2020 capital referendum.

 Our focus would be on completing much-needed updates, including full renovations of labs, STEAM, and hands-on learning and exploration spaces, a major redesign of the commons area known as “the mall,” extensive improvements to keep the building warm in winter and the addition of whole-school air conditioning.

 We also propose creating an easily identifiable and welcoming main entrance on 4th St., where students, families, and visitors would access a secure entry and a relocated welcome center, main office, and centralized Student Services.
 This would include installing a new elevator for accessibility.
 An addition above the proposed new main office would create space for experiential learning opportunities.

 The proposal also calls for relocating the cramped music practice spaces closer to the theater and repurposing that area for classrooms.
 It would also update and combine the split Library Media Center into one LMC.

 Community use and athletic facilities would also be upgraded.
 Proposed projects include renovating the gymnasium into a new spectator gym with bleacher seating for 2000, adding a second story to incorporate a fitness room, and updating locker rooms.

 - Existing classrooms would be renovated to be better utilized for larger classrooms and collaboration space.